MaxGurbanli/Transitor/README.md

 # Transitor

 Transitor is a Java-based routing engine for Maastricht, the Netherlands.
-It accepts a start and end location in the form of a postocde and returns the fastest route between them.
+It accepts a start and end location in the form of a postal code and returns the fastest route between them.
 The application accepts walk, cycle, and bus as modes of transport.

 ## Usage